Alina Akselrad

-Alina Luz Akselrad is an Argentine beauty pageant titleholder who was crowned Miss Universe Argentina 2020 and represented her country at Miss Universe 2020.
+Alina Akselrad is an Argentine beauty pageant titleholder who won Miss World Argentina 2025.
+She was previously appointed Miss Universe Argentina 2020 and competed at Miss Universe 2020, where she reached the top 21.
+She represented her country at Miss World 2026, where she finished in the Top 20.

 Pageantry

-Akselrad attended her first local pageant when she was 16 years old.
-Her first win was as regional queen of the Milk Glass Civil Association, which works to eradicate malnutrition in children.
-Then other pageants came such as the National Fruit and Vegetable Queen activities at Colonia Caroya in 2016, Miss Sudamérica 2017 and finally Miss Tourism World in 2018.
+Alina Akselrad entered her first local pageant when she was 16 years old.
+She first won regional queen of the Milk Glass Civil Association.
+Afterward, she participated at the National Fruit and Vegetable Queen activities at Colonia Caroya in 2016, Miss Sudamérica 2017, and finally Miss Tourism World in 2018.

-Miss Universe Argentina 2019 and 2020

-In 2019, she was chosen as one of the contestants to compete for the title of Miss Universe Argentina 2019, the competition that year changed franchises and was bought by Osmel Sousa.
-That year she was a top seven finalist.

-In 2020, she was officially crowned Miss Universe Argentina and represented the country at Miss Universe 2020.
+In 2019, Akselrad was chosen as a contestant for Miss Universe Argentina 2019, and reached the top seven.
+The following year, Akselrad was appointed Miss Universe Argentina 2020 and represented her country at Miss Universe 2020, and reached the top 21.

-Miss Universe 2020

-She represented Argentina and entered the top 21 finalists.

-Miss Grand Argentina 2021

-In 2021, after participating in Miss Universe 2020 held in Florida, a few months later she was appointed Miss Grand Argentina, a few weeks later she gave up the title due to pageant management issues.
+In 2025, Akselrad entered and won Miss World Argentina 2025, representing Córdoba.
+She was crowned by the outgoing titleholder, Guadalope Alomar, and went on to represent Argentina at the Miss World 2026 pageant in Vietnam, where she finished in the Top 20.
+She became the 16th Argentine to reach the semifinals.

+Advocacy

 Akselrad created "Grab Your Strength", a project that promotes actions related to personality development, understanding of current issues, building social commitment from time to time. childhood and awarded to those who, faced with adversity in life, learned how to overcome and overcome difficulties.